-Women-owned businesses are the fastest growing segment of entrepreneurs in the United States and account for roughly 40 percent of the small businesses in our country.
+Women-owned businesses are the fastest growing segment of entrepreneurs in Canada and account for roughly 38 percent of the small businesses in our country.
 And, like many other small business owners, they sometimes rely on borrowed capital to purchase inventory, fuel growth, and meet other business needs.
 Yet traditional funding sources make fewer small business loans for women than their male counterparts.

-While these businesses share many of the same challenges faced by most other small businesses, small business loans for women only account for about four percent of the total dollar amount of small business loans in the United States (according to the Sub-committee on Small Business and Entrepreneurship).
+While these businesses share many of the same challenges faced by most other small businesses, small business loans for women only account for a small percent of the total dollar amount of small business loans in Canada (according to the Sub-committee on Small Business and Entrepreneurship).
 With that in mind, here are three financing tips for women business owners that will help them prepare and qualify for a small business loan:

 - Avoid using personal credit to pay for business expenses: Although many early-stage entrepreneurs access their personal credit when starting a business, it’s not a good long-term financing strategy as the business matures.
 It may be convenient when expenses are low, but as your business grows and the need for capital increases, relying on personal credit becomes problematic.
 What’s more, using your personal credit doesn’t help you build a strong business credit profile and may even hurt your personal credit score.
 As soon as possible, start looking for ways to build a strong business credit profile.
 A good place to start could be Home Depot, Lowes, Staples, and other suppliers that offer products business owners often need and offer business credit to their customers.